cyverse/atmosphere-guides/PULL_REQUEST_TEMPLATE.md

 - [ ] Verified that the compiled changes look accurate by viewing the HTML site
 - [ ] If applicable, [Example link to the PR](https://example.test/doc#new_section) to give context to the documentation
 - [ ] Reviewed and approved by at least one other contributor.

+## Checklist after merging Pull Requests
+- [ ] `make gh-pages-commit` to update static site (see "Pusblishing to GitHub Pages" in README.md)